 A bit of a rant

-Of course many of these reasons are legitimate, and I can’t help but feel sadness for anyone forced to part with a much loved companion.
-The rest are copouts.
-I may sound harsh, but that’s the way it is.
-Pets are seen by many as disposable, when they’ve had enough they return them much like a sweater they don’t care for anymore.
+Of course a few of these reasons are legitimate and I can’t help but feel sadness for anyone forced to part with a much loved companion.
+The rest are cop outs.
+I may sound harsh but that’s the way it is.
+Pets are seen by many as disposable, when they’ve had enough they return them, much like a sweater they don’t care for anymore.
 It is an attitude that needs to change, and the sooner people realise animals are sentient beings, the better for all of us.

-I volunteered for a long time at a local shelter, and heard the excuses.
-I will never forget watching a woman casually dump her cat because of “allergies” then play with the cats in the cages.
+I volunteered for a long time at a local shelter and heard the excuses.
+I will never forget watching a woman casually dump her cat because of “allergies” then play with others in the cages.
 Hey lady, didn’t you say you had severe allergies!
 She probably got more emotional returning a pair of shoes.

 It’s good for the souls